krisxoofoo/XooFoo/xoops/themes/interface_publique/morphogenesis_3.x/trunk/docs/readme.txt

 Installation:
-Decompress the file and upload the whole of the files and files directly to the root of your site Made a backup of the file “common.php” in the file “include” of your site
+Decompress the file and upload the whole of the files and files directly to the root of your site

 /**** Versão de Portugues ****/